 Different Forms of Investment Silver

-Silver coins and bars are the most common form of the traded precious metals.
-Coins, for their size and cost of minting command a premium over silver bars, but some coins like the silver Britannia coin are capital gains tax exempt.
+Silver coins and bars are the most common form of traded precious metals.
+Coins, for their size and cost of minting command a premium over silver bars, but some coins like the silver Britannia coin are capital gains tax-exempt.
 Silver bullion bars on the other hand will be subject to Capital Gains Tax when it comes time to sell.
-The question of ‘premium coin prices and tax exemption’ versus ‘cheaper bar prices but tax to pay’ will depend on the saving you can make on each one and the investment type you are considering.
+The question of ‘premium coin prices and tax exemption’ versus ‘cheaper bar prices but tax to pay’ will depend on the savings you can make on each one and the investment type you are considering.